What to do

 Plan for your event to be entirely outdoors, except to use bathrooms.
 You can have a gathering at a park or yard.
 If COVID-19 cases are lower, indoor gatherings are allowed.
 But outdoors is always safer than indoors

-Your event should be 2 hours or less.
+Your event should be as short as possible.
 The shorter it is, the safer it is.

-For allowed larger gatherings, like religious services or political protests, you cannot serve or sell food or drinks.
+For allowed larger gatherings, like religious services or political protests, you cannot sell food or drinks.

 Consider making a list of who’s at your event.
 If someone tests positive for COVID-19 later, the City can help everyone get tested.

 2. Prepare for the event

-Tell your guests to bring everything they need or provide single serve, disposable utensils.
+Tell your guests to bring everything they need.
 Avoid sharing items between households.
-Bring disinfecting wipes to sanitize anything that might be shared.

 Provide hand sanitizer, or have guests bring their own.